Tellusant/docs/papers/toward-an-integrated-strategy-development-framework.md

 Strategies are revised to adjust to these new conditions, leading to continuous renewal for those that are quick to recognize changes.

 #### 2.1.2 Five Forces and Value Chain
 Porter's five forces framework⁴ is a direct descendent of SCP.
 Its main value added is that it explains the concepts of SCP in a more accessible way.
 Like SCP, it is mainly concerned with the external world although the application of the framework also touches on what companies could do strategically.
-An ex-ample is the pursuit of scale versus the pursuit of differentiation, and how hard it is to do both.
+An example is the pursuit of scale versus the pursuit of differentiation, and how hard it is to do both.

 **Graph 6**
 <p align="center">